-6.2.
+2.5.2.
 Core Extensions

-JMX To create Connection the your own you must use type, org.jboss.tools.jmx.core.MBeanServerConnectionProvider extension point.
-This point connectionProvider takes child, а with class that implements а org.jboss.tools.jmx.core.lConnectionProvider.
+To JMX create your own Connection type, you must use the org.jboss.tools.jmx.core.MBeanServerConnectionProvider extension point.
+This point connectionProvider with takes child. а class that implements org.jboss.tools.jmx.core.lConnectionProvider.

-An IConnectionProvider is respossible for creation and deletion of IConnectionWrapper objects.
+An IConnectionProvider is responsible for creation and deletion of IConnectionWrapper objects.
 It must also keep a list of listeners that it is expected to inform when a connection is added or removed from its list.